-'''

-my $foo, $bar = @;

-when you meant

-my ($foo, $bar) = @ ;

-'''

-Remember that "my", "our", "local" and "state" bind tighter than comma.

--p destination: %s

-(F) An error occurred during the implicit output invoked by the -p command-line switch.
-(This output goes to STDOUT unless you've redirected it with select().)

-(perhaps you forgot to load "%s"?)
+UTF-8.
+The ss is replaced by a string that can be used by knowledgeable people to determine what the type being checked against was.
+If utf8 warnings are enabled, a further message is raised, giving details of the malformation.
+Pattern subroutine nesting without pos change exceeded limit in regex; marked by <-- HERE in m/%s/ (F) You used a pattern that uses too many nested subpattern calls without consuming any text.
+Restructure the pattern so text is consumed before the nesting limit is exceeded.
+The <-- HERE shows whereabouts in the regular expression the problem was discovered. -p destination: %s (F) An error occurred during the implicit output invoked by the -p command-line switch.
+(This output goes to STDOUT unless you've redirected it with select().) (perhaps you forgot to load "%s"?)
 (F) This is an educated guess made in conjunction with the message "Can't locate object method \"%s\" via package \"%s\"".
 It often means that a method requires a package that has not been loaded.

-Perl folding rules are not up-to-date for 0x%x; please use the perlbug utility to report

-(W regex, deprecated) You used a regular expression with case-insensitive matching, and there is a bug in Perl in which the built-in regular expression folding rules are not accurate.
+Perl folding rules are not up-to-date for 0x%X; please use the perlbug utility to report; in regex; marked by <-- HERE in m/%s/ (D regexp, deprecated) You used a regular expression with case-insensitive matching, and there is a bug in Perl in which the built-in regular expression folding rules are not accurate.
 This may lead to incorrect results.
-Please report this as a bug using the "perlbug" utility.
+Please report this as a bug using the perlbug utility.
 (This message is marked deprecated, so that it by default will be turned-on.)

-Perl_my%s() not available

-(F) Your platform has very uncommon byte-order and integer size, so it was not possible to set up some or all fixed-width byte-order conversion functions.
+Perl\my\%s() not available (F) Your platform has very uncommon byte-order and integer size, so it was not possible to set up some or all fixed-width byte-order conversion functions.
 This is only a problem when you're using the '<' or '>' modifiers in (un)pack templates.
 See "pack" in perlfunc.

-Perl %s required--this is only version %s, stopped

-(F) The module in question uses features of a version of Perl more recent than the currently running version.
+Perl %s required (did you mean %s?)--this is only %s, stopped (F) The code you are trying to run has asked for a newer version of Perl than you are running.
+Perhaps use 5.10 was written instead of use 5.010 or use v5.10.
+Without the leading v, the number is interpreted as a decimal, with every three digits after the decimal point representing a part of the version number.
+So 5.10 is equivalent to v5.100.
+Perl %s required--this is only version %s, stopped (F) The module in question uses features of a version of Perl more recent than the currently running version.
 How long has it been since you upgraded, anyway?
 See "require" in perlfunc.

-PERL_SH_DIR too long

-(F) An error peculiar to OS/2.
-PERL_SH_DIR is the directory to find the sh-shell in.
-See "PERL_SH_DIR" in perlos2.
+PERL\SH\DIR too long (F) An error peculiar to OS/2.
+PERL\SH\DIR is the directory to find the sh-shell in.
+See "PERL\SH\DIR" in perlos2.
+PERL\SIGNALS illegal: "%s" (X) See "PERL\SIGNALS" in perlrun for legal values.
+Perls since %s too modern-this is %s, stopped (F) The code you are trying to run claims it will not run on the version of Perl you are using because it is too new.
+Maybe the code needs to be updated, or maybe it is simply wrong and the version check should just be removed. perl: warning: Setting locale failed.

-PERL SIGNALS illegal: "%s"

-See "PERL_SIGNALS" in perlrun for legal values.

-perl: warning: Setting locale failed.